 The following are some other things you might consider doing in advance, BEFORE you head off to France.
 They will make your trip more enjoyable and less stressful.

 - Cordon Bleu: The cooking workshops are great.
 I did a half day Macaron class that was translated into English and ended up leaving with at least 4 dozen chocolate macarons.
 I would not have been able to attend this class if I had not registered ahead of time.
 The classes simply fill up too quickly.
 Here is a link to the list of courses/workshops: Cordon Bleu

-- Eiffel Tower: As mentioned in my last post, if you really want to see the Eiffel Tower and want to avoid the long lineups, get buy your ticket online.
+- Eiffel Tower: As mentioned in my last post, if you really want to see the Eiffel Tower and want to avoid the long lineups, get buy your ticket online. (note: you can only do this 60 days in advance).
 You choose the date and time of your visit and you will get an e-ticket.
 Just don’t be late!
 Website: TourEiffel

 - Restaurant Of Your Dreams: Paris has over 70 Michelin-starred restaurants.
 Are you dying to try one of them?
 If so, here is a list of the top 5 and you better book well in advance and put extra cash in your wallet.
 You could save a bit by having lunch rather than dinner, by the way.
 Here are a few 3 star restaurants: Alain Ducasse at the Plaza Athenee, L’Arpege, Le Meurice, Hotel Le Bistro, Restaurant Pierre Gagne.